 Interest in health-related topics was evident very early.
 Around the time I was learning to talk, my favorite doll was found with a Band-Aid stuck to its neck.
 When asked about it I offered a confident report on Mimi’s diagnosis and treatment: “She had a throat, so I shot her.”
 Thankfully my parents intuited that I had addressed the sore throat with an injection rather than a shotgun!
 It has always been part of my nature to identify a problem at its root cause, act in a methodical manner to improve it, and then evaluate the results.

 So, it wasn’t much of a surprise to anyone when I eventually decided to go to nursing school.
 Once there, I distinctly remember the moment I realized psychiatry was NOT the specialty for me.
-It was the first day of my psychiatric clinical rotation and the elevator doors opened onto a locked psych ward.
+It was the first day of my psychiatric clinical rotation and the elevator doors opened onto a locked ward.
 With one look at the patients, I instantly felt an overwhelming certainty that medication was not their primary need.
-Whatever it was they really needed, they weren’t going to get it there.
+Whatever it was they truly needed, they weren’t going to get it there.
 It was an unusual experience, and many years passed before I felt equipped to do it differently and circled back to psychiatry.
-Thankfully, much has changed in the field of psychiatry since then.
+Thankfully, much has changed in the specialty since then.

 In 2008 I moved to Kansas City for a new job.
 I felt like somewhat of a pioneer; my ancestors have lived in many states but I was the first to settle in Missouri.
 Or so I thought at the time!
 Recently I learned that I was simply following a well-worn historical path; my 3x great-grandmother was married in Boonville, MO in 1842.
 Her ancestors remained in Olathe and Wichita for about 40 years before moving on.
 Maybe that’s why Kansas City so quickly felt like home.